documentcloud/documentcloud/app/views/help/searching.markdown

 DocumentCloud allows you to define and search your own set of custom data (key/value pairs) associated with specific documents.
 To get started with document data, you can use [the API][] to add data to your documents in bulk &mdash; useful if you already have an existing database of information about your documents.

-To edit data for individual documents in the workspace, select the documents you wish to update, and choose **Edit Document Data** from the **Edit** menu ... or right-click a document, and choose **Edit Document Data** from the context menu.
+To edit data for individual documents in the workspace, select the documents you wish to update, and choose **Edit Document Data** from the **Edit** menu ... or right-click on a document, and choose **Edit Document Data** from the context menu.

 <img alt="" src="/images/help/edit_document_data.png" class="full_line" />